strict and particular baptist?

 Strict and Particular is the Baptist tradition of Christianity to which we subscribE. it refers to who we are, not how we are.

-The Baptist movement of churches came into existence in England in the early seventeenth century, although the central premise - baptism of believers by complete immersion in water - has, of course, been a practice of many Christians since the time of Christ.
+The Baptist movement of churches came into existence in England in the early seventeenth century, although the central premise - baptism of believers by complete immersion in water - has been a practice of many Christians since the time of Christ.

 Particular Baptists are Baptists who believe that Jesus Christ died to save a particular group of people who are thus destined to have faith in Him, a concept known as Particular Redemption.
-These days Particular Baptists are almost universally known as Grace Baptists or Reformed Baptists.
+These days Particular Baptists are commonly known as Grace Baptists or Reformed Baptists.

 Strict and Particular Baptists are those Particular Baptists who are strict about admittance to the Lord's Supper; they restrict the receiving of it to baptised Christians in membership with their Church or a similar church.